IzaakSantana/simple-rune-maker/README.md

 Only available for windows x64 for now.

 ## Installation instructions
-1. Execute the setup you downloaded in [Releases](https://github.com/IzaakSantana/simple-rune-maker/releases)
+1. Execute the setup you downloaded from [Releases](https://github.com/IzaakSantana/simple-rune-maker/releases)
 2. A shortcut will appear in your desktop, run it

 ## How to use: